-2019 2018 \$'000 \$'000 Exploration and evaluation expenditure acquired and recognised on consolidation 13,648 13,648 Other exploration and evaluation expenditure capitalised 74,720 78,411 Restoration asset (Note 3.2.3) 718 718 Less: Impairment of exploration & evaluation expenditure previously capitalised (26,794) (26,794) Total exploration & evaluation expenditure 62,292 65,983
+2020 2019 \$'000 \$'000 Exploration and evaluation expenditure acquired 13,648 13,648 Other exploration and evaluation expenditure capitalised 75,838 74,720 Restoration costs (Note 3.2.3) 748 718 Accumulated impairment of exploration and evaluation expenditure (30,868) (26,794) Total exploration & evaluation expenditure 59,366 62,292

-As noted in the directors' report, in respect of ATP 656, ATP 657, ATP 658, ATP 660, ATP 813P, ATP 814P and ATP 854P Permits, the Group has variously lodged Petroleum Lease (PL's), Potential Commercial Areas (PCA's) and/or ATP renewal applications covering these tenures with the Department of Natural Resources, Mines and Energy prior to the expiry date of the respective Permits.
+As noted in the directors' report, in respect of ATP 813P, ATP 814P and ATP 854P Permits, the Group has variously lodged Petroleum Lease (PL's), Potential Commercial Areas (PCA's) and/or ATP renewal applications covering these tenures with the Department of Natural Resources, Mines and Energy prior to the expiry date of the respective Permits.
 Tenure for these permits continue in force until determination is made by the Department of Natural Resources, Mines and Energy.
 The Group is not aware of any reasons why these Permits will not be renewed.
-Furthermore, EP 200, EP 205 and EP 207 expire on 15 February 2020.
-These Permits are under suspension as granted by the government until there is regulatory certainty.
-The suspension is in place until February 2020 by which time several outstanding issues for exploration may be resolved.
+Furthermore, EP 200, EP 205 and EP 207 expire on 15 February 2021.
+These Permits are under suspension as granted by the government as a result of ongoing delays in approval processes from Government and now COVID19 access restrictions.
+The suspension is in place until February 2021 by which time several outstanding issues for exploration may be resolved.
+In the absence of such approval process resolution a further suspension may be sought.